Dan Hall (musician)

-Taxiride
+Career

-From 1994, Daniel Hall performed as a busker in the local streets of Camberwell and at live venues in Melbourne for three years.
+Daniel 'Dan' Hall started his music career - primarily as a blues guitarist - in the early 1990s.
+From 1994, Daniel Hall performed as a busker at a street market in Camberwell, and began rapidly embracing new sounds by performing at various live venues around Melbourne.
 In 1997, Tim Wild recruited Hall to meet his friends, Jason Singh and Tim Watson.
-By 1998, the unnamed group recorded a demo cassette which was given to a taxi driver friend who played it to his passengers.
+By 1998, the unnamed group recorded a demo cassette which was given to a taxi driver friend who played it to primarily passengers.
 The band asked how it was received whilst on the taxi ride—which inspired the group's name, Taxiride.

 Soon after, Taxiride signed a joint deal with Warner Music Group in Australia and Sire Records in the US, where they relocated to Ocean Way Recording studios in Los Angeles to work with producer Jack Joseph Puig.
 Their debut album Imaginate hit No. 1 on the ARIA Albums Chart and went double platinum.
 It spawned the top 10 hit "Get Set", which won the Breakthrough Artist – Single ARIA Award for 1999.
 To support the global release of their debut album, the band toured Australia, America, Japan and Europe through 1999 and 2000.

 In 2001 Hall decided to leave Taxiride after the first album to pursue his solo career and refine his song writing.
 Hall said he was unhappy with "the pop direction the band was taking".

 Hall collaborated with his former Taxiride bandmates to co-write a track for their third album, Axiomatic.
 Prior to Taxiride's release of their live acoustic album, Electrophobia, in September 2006, Hall reconnected with its band members to co-write more songs.